Pompeii

 Since it was engulfed so quickly by a wall of volcanic mud, the city is extremely well preserved.
 Pompeii still has most of its buildings, streets, and even the volcano’s victims who died instantly and are preserved in ash.

-The tragic story of Pompeii
+The Tragic Story of Pompeii

 The city is believed to have been founded by the Osci or the Oscans during the seventh century BC.
 Over the years the city prospered and grew with villas, monuments, and gardens.
 Pompeii was thriving when in 62 AD it was hit by a severe earthquake, damaging the city.